-Members have also expressed concern that the definition of lobbyist under Minn.
-Stat.
+Members have also expressed concern that the definition of lobbyist under Minn.Stat.
 10A.01 Subd.
 21 (2(b)(4) is overly broad.
 Under the current definition, it's easy for an employee of a political subdivision to spend more than 50 hours in any month in the normal course of business doing work that meets the definition in (4).
-To ensure compliance with this statute, employees will need to track all hours doing qualifying work so in any given month they can report those activities if they exceed 50 hours.21
+To ensure compliance with this statute, employees will need to track all hours doing qualifying work so in any given month they can report those activities if they exceed 50 hours.
+43

-This provision raises the question of what types of activities do the public view as lobbying to influence official actions by their county, city, or any other political subdivision?
-It's likely that the public views work between political subdivisions on shared responsibilities as something different than a lobbyist requesting funding or a policy decision from a political subdivision.
-The original language that required a public employee to register as a lobbyist for spending more than 50 hours attempting to influence the official action of a metropolitan governmental unit makes sense given the budget and regional authority of an entity like the Metropolitan Council.
+This provision raises the question of what types of activities do the public view as lobbying to influence official actions by a county, city, or any other political subdivision, when the activities are undertaken by a nonelected local official or employee of another political subdivision?
+The Board believes that the public views work between political subdivisions on shared responsibilities as something different than a lobbyist requesting funding, or a policy change, from a political subdivision.
+The original language that required a public employee to register as a lobbyist for spending more than 50 hours attempting to influence the official action of a metropolitan governmental unit, makes sense given the budget and regional authority of an entity like the Metropolitan Council.
 It seems to make less sense to require lobbyist registration for public employees of a political subdivision trying to share costs and responsibilities for a public service with another political subdivision.

-The Board also questions why this exception includes "time spent monitoring legislative or administrative action, or the official action of a political subdivision, and related research, analysis, and compilation and dissemination of information".
+The Board also questions why the 50-hour threshold includes "time spent monitoring legislative or administrative action, or the official action of a political subdivision, and related research, analysis, and compilation and dissemination of information relating to legislative or administrative policy in this state, or to the policies of political subdivisions."
 The definition of lobbyist generally requires direct communication between the lobbyist and a public or local official to occur before an activity is deemed lobbying.
 Here, time spent listening to a committee hearing, but not talking to anyone at the hearing, is counted towards a lobbyist registration requirement.
-The exception also counts time spent urging others to communicate with public officials, more commonly known as grass roots lobbying.
-The requirement to register for grass roots lobbying was removed from the general definition of lobbyist in 2024.
+The 50-hour threshold also counts time spent urging others to communicate with public or local officials, more commonly known as grass roots lobbying.
+The requirement to register as a lobbyist based on grass roots lobbying was removed from the general definition of lobbyist in 2024.
 It also appears that the 50-hour threshold counts activity that is arguably an administrative task that supports lobbying.
-Counting that type of activity is inconsistent with another exception in the definition of lobbyist found in Minnesota Statutes section 10A.01, subdivision 21, paragraph (d) which provides that a lobbyist does not include:
+Counting that type of activity is inconsistent with another exception in the definition of lobbyist found in Minnesota Statutes section 10A.01, subdivision 21, paragraph (d), which provides that a lobbyist does not include: